How to Evacuate Safely with Your Pet

 - Place collar and ID on all pets before leaving the house.

-- Make sure info packet is inside go bag.
+Make sure your pet's information packet is inside your pet's grab & go bag.

 #4Destination